We have yet to encounter a student that doesn’t enjoy STEM Challenges. Here are two project-based activities for students that integrate reading.

 Again, you can modify the criteria.
 Below is an example of cards I wrote for students to read.

-Premade October STEM Challenges
+Premade October STEM Challenges for Elementary Students

 For more fun, October STEM Challenges read Create a Spider Web: A Fun STEM Challenge!